Dolan School of Business

 Dean, Dolan School of Business

 Students in the Dolan School of Business take the general education core curriculum required of all undergraduate students, ensuring that they receive a broad knowledge of the humanities, mathematics, social sciences, and natural sciences.
 In addition, students complete a business core curriculum introducing the fields of accounting, business ethics, economics, finance, global strategy, information systems, the legal environment of business, management, marketing, business analytics, and statistics.

-The balance of the program depends on the major: accounting, economics, finance, information systems, international business, management, or marketing.
+The balance of the program depends on the major: accounting, analytics, economics, finance, information systems, international business, management, or marketing.
 Minors are available to all students in accounting, accounting/information systems, business analytics, business law and ethics, economics, entrepreneurship, finance, information systems, management, marketing, and sports leadership and management.